The Cabinet of Antigua and Barbuda

 - North Korea

-As an exception, nationals of the above-mentioned countries who are lawful permanent residents of Canada, the United States of America or the United Kingdom, will be allowed to make application providing that their status as lawful residents is established.
+As an exception, nationals of the above-mentioned countries who are lawful permanent residents of Canada, the United States of America or the United Kingdom, will be allowed to make application providing that their status as the lawful residence is established.

-In addition, all the citizenship applicants will be required to fully comply with the Programme’s due diligence requirements.
+In addition, all applicants will be required to fully comply with the Program’s due diligence requirements.

-Applications that have been submitted for consideration prior to this decision will be honoured by the Unit.
+Applications that have been submitted for consideration prior to this decision will be honored by the Unit.

 All applicants 16 years and older, who have resided in Canada for more than 6 months are required to produce a Canadian police certificate.

-Citizenship by investment program applicants who require Canadian police certificates are must provide the RCMP check.
+Citizenship by investment program applicants who require Canadian police certificates is must provide the RCMP check.
 CPIC checks or local police clearances provided by municipal or provincial police forces are not sufficient.

-To obtain a RCMP police certificate, Citizenship by investment program applicants should refer to and follow the instructions provided on the RCMP RTId web site.
+To obtain an RCMP police certificate, Citizenship by investment program applicants should refer to and follow the instructions provided on the RCMP RTId web site.